Hannah Arvin, Chef de Cuisine

 One final fun fact: all of Jackie’s bosses have been women.
 And she loves politics – don’t be surprised if you see her name on a ballot one day – she’s got our vote for sure!

-Ouita Michel, and her husband Chris, purchased the Holly Hill Inn in 2000 after a chance meeting with Bob Rouse, whose family had owned the property for generations.
-As a family home and later a country inn, Holly Hill Inn exemplified hospitality born of deep roots in the town of Midway and its surrounding farmland.
-The Michels opened Holly Hill Inn as a fine dining restaurant in 2001, featuring a seasonal prix fixe menu.
+Ouita Michel, and her husband Chris, purchased the Holly Hill Inn in 2000 after a chance meeting with Bob Rouse, whose family had owned the property for generations, and opened their fine dining restaurant in 2001.

-Holly Hill Inn was the perfect fit for Ouita, whose cooking was founded upon using locally grown ingredients.
-“For me, as a young cook studying French and Italian cuisine, I realized their building blocks were local agricultural artisan products, and began to see the connections to our garden at home in Kentucky.
-From the very outset, written into our first business plan, we have differentiated ourselves by cooking what Kentucky farmers can grow.
-There can be no Kentucky cuisine without the Kentucky farmer.”
+Holly Hill Inn was the perfect fit for Ouita, whose cooking was founded on locally grown ingredients.
+“As a young chef, I studied French and Italian cuisine, and realized early on that their building blocks were local agricultural artisan products.
+I saw the connection to our Kentucky farmers and wrote my first business plan based on cooking what Kentucky farmers grow.
+There is no Kentucky cuisine without the Kentucky farmer.”

 Tyler McNabb learned to love cooking, and how to cook with love, from his grandmothers.